 Claude Monet: The Truth of Nature will also delve into the artist’s increasing abandonment of any human presence in the landscapes he created, a testimony to his commitment to isolate himself in nature.
 This creative process simultaneously established an intimacy with his subject, which culminated later in Giverny, where he created his own motif through meticulous planning, planting, and nurturing of his flowers and plants, which he then translated onto the canvas.

 This exhibition is organized and curated by the DAM’s Angelica Daneo, Christoph Heinrich, and Alexander Penn and Museum Barberini’s Director Ortrud Westheider.
 Major lenders include the Musée d'Orsay, Paris; Musée Marmottan Monet, Paris; Museum of Fine Arts, Boston; The Art Institute of Chicago; and the Metropolitan Museum of Art, New York.
 A catalog accompanying the exhibition, and published by Prestel Publishing, will include essays by renowned scholars, including Marianne Mathieu, James Rubin, George T.M.
-Shackelford, and Richard Thomson, among others.
+Shackelford, Richard Thomson, and Paul Hayes Tucker, among others.
 The publication will be available in The Shop at the Denver Art Museum and through the online shop.
 Co-organized by the DAM and the Museum Barberini in Potsdam, Germany, Denver will be the sole U.S. venue for this presentation.

 Group tickets and event reservations will go on sale December 17, 2018.
 Single ticket sales will be announced at a later date.
 Sign up for our e-newsletter to get updates.